miracuse/miracuse.github.io/docs/more/specializations/druid.md

 > Advanced Specialization

-Druids practice one of the oldest magic traditions in existence.
-Their teachings are relayed verbally from master to student in holy caves, sacred groves, and beside the ancient menhirs.
-They're said to revel in the light of the new moon each month, to practice human sacrifice, and to take the shape of beasts and feast on livestock.
-Some even say the Druids are immortal, immune to the ravages of time.
-Though it's difficult to tell fact from fiction, Druids are indisputably figures of awe.
+Practitioners of one of the oldest magic traditions in existence.
+The teachings of Druids are never committed to writing.
+Instead, they are recited from master to student in holy caves, sacred groves, and beside ancient menhirs.
+They're said to revel in the light of the new moon each month, to practice human sacrifice, and to never age.
+Though the truth of these rumors is in dispute, the air of mystery surrounding their discipline leads many to treat them with great caution.

 {% include specialization_kits.html %}